Skip to main content

 useState

-1. Whenever there is a new render, the useState() function returns the current value and a new closure setter method.
+1. On each new render, useState() returns the current value and a new closure setter method.

-2. The returned setter method has also the call to the function that queues the re-render of the component using the new state.
-This is executed whenever there is an event that triggers the execution of this setter method.
+2. The setter method also calls the function that queues a re-render with the new state.
+It runs whenever an event fires this setter.